siemens/embb/README.md

 Similarly, automatic initialization of the task scheduler by the MTAPI C++ interface can be disabled with `-DUSE_AUTOMATIC_INITIALIZATION=OFF`.
 This way, unexpected delays after startup can be avoided, e.g. for timing measurements.

+EMB² comes with OpenCL and CUDA plugins to support execution on GPUs that may be built by setting `-DBUILD_OPENCL_PLUGIN=ON` and `-DBUILD_CUDA_PLUGIN=ON`, respectively.
+The CUDA build process requires an installed CUDA SDK.

+If multiple applications use EMB², it might be desireable to build shared libraries by specifying `-DBUILD_SHARED_LIBS=ON`.

 Furthermore, EMB² can be built to work with threading analysis tools such as Helgrind or ThreadSanitizer with `-DTHREADING_ANALYSIS_MODE=ON`.
-This uses mutexes around atomics to avoid false positives but degrades performance significantly.
+This uses mutexes around atomics to avoid false positives and degrades performance significantly.

 Warnings can be treated as errors by the option `-DWARNINGS_ARE_ERRORS=ON`.

-EMB² comes with OpenCL and CUDA plugins to support exectuion on GPUs that may be build by setting `-DBUILD_OPENCL_PLUGIN=ON` and `-DBUILD_CUDA_PLUGIN=ON`.
-The CUDA build process requires an installed CUDA SDK.

-When installing EMB² into the system it might be desireable to build shared libraries by specifying `-DBUILD_SHARED_LIBS=ON`.

 The tutorial of EMB² comes with a number of examples in `doc/examples/`.
-These can be built with the other source files using the option `-DBUILD_EXAMPLES=ON`.
+These can be built using the option `-DBUILD_EXAMPLES=ON`.
 Note, however, that the examples use C++11 features and require an appropriate compiler.

-The documentation may be build by setting `-DBUILD_DOCUMENTATION=ON` if doxygen is installed.
-The installation step will copy the documentation to the install directory if `-DINSTALL_DOCS=ON` is specified in addition to building the documentation.
+The documentation may be built by setting `-DBUILD_DOCUMENTATION=ON` if Doxygen is installed.

 By default, the included unit tests are built as part of the installation process.
 To override the default behavior, add the option `-DBUILD_TESTS=OFF`.